 top of page

-• Writer's pictureTim Morch
+Writer's pictureTim Morch

 Crazy Cocaleros: Caught In a Violent Protest

 The drone of the bus engine that lulled my senses for the past three hours was shattered by the crash of breaking glass.
-A large rock, hurled from the side of the road, came to rest on the floor beside me.
+A large rock, hurled from the side of the road, landed on the floor beside me.
 Several more crashed against the metal exterior of the bus sending a wave of fear down the aisle.
 The man whose head had been resting against the window when it shattered was visibly shaken.

 The driver reacted immediately, shutting down all lights on board.
 Only the headlights shone to guide us along the dark jungle roadway.
 The assistant shot down the aisle calmly yet firmly urging the passengers to close the curtain over the window and sit low in the seat.